davsar89/OPENAI_TTS_GUI/README.md

 ## Troubleshooting

-- If the script fails to generate audio, check the API key and ensure it is correctly set.
+- If the script fails to generate audio, check the API key set for the environment variable `OPENAI_API_KEY` and ensure it is correctly set.
 - Make sure the required Python packages are installed and up to date.

 ## License